BenjaminMontenegro16/About-Me/ABOUTME.md

 ## Currently Learning

-Right now I'm focused on CS50P and growing my portfolio with real projects, but when i master Python i'm probably going to learn more CSS, HTML and Java Script
+Right now I'm focused on CS50P and growing my portfolio with real projects, but when i master Python i'm probably going to learn more CSS, HTML and Java Script.

 ---